Distributing secure custom MCPs to your team

 1. Build the MCP server — define your tools, connect to whatever API you need

-3. Add the connector URL in your org’s Claude settings
+4. Add the connector URL to your org’s Claude settings

 From the team member side: